SAFETY ALERT FOR ORAL BUPRENORPHINE

-Only methadone can be used to treat chronic pain.
+Only methadone is approved to treat chronic pain.
 Methadone for pain relief is available at some pharmacies, but not all.
 Talk to your doctor about what pharmacies can fill a methadone prescription to treat chronic pain.

-Methadone and Suboxone both help manage detox, but the process for their use is different.
+Methadone and Suboxone both help manage detoxification, but the process for their use is different.

 Treatment with methadone